lanl-future-campaign/c2-sdc22/README.md

 As data is written to zfs, zfs will raid the data and distribute the data and parity chunks across the 5 kinetic drives for storage.
 C2's custom RAID-aligned parquet format ensures that each drive will always see a complete data record (in our case a full particle) despite the raid process which makes in-drive analytics possible (see our [presentation slides](c2-sdc22-slides) for details on c2's custom data format).

-To download the sample dataset to the zfs host:
+To download the sample dataset to the zfs host, we do:

 ```bash
 cd /tmp